Learn Growing Celery in Containers in easy steps with the help of this comprehensive guide, and enjoy it fresh in your food!

 Sunlight

 Choose a spot with at least six hours of sun per day.
-If feasible, locate a spot on your deck, balcony, or patio that receives direct sunlight for a minimum of 4-6 hours daily.
+If feasible, pick a place on your deck, balcony, or patio that receives direct sunlight for a minimum of 4-6 hours daily.

 Note: During peak summer, it’s advisable to relocate the containers to a shaded spot in the afternoon.